EstiNet/gFeatures/README.md

 ## Copyright
 GenesisHub and gFeatures are property of DolphinBox.

-(c) 2015 DolphinBox - All Rights Reserved. http://dolphinbox.net/
+© 2015 DolphinBox - All Rights Reserved.

+http://dolphinbox.net/